Results - End of year guidance

 Click on this link for the full regulations: Student Regulations

-In 2019, the resit deadline is Friday 9th August - all resit coursework should be submitted before the deadline specified in the resit/deferred work task sheet.
+The resit deadline is Friday 30th July - all resit coursework should be submitted before the deadline specified in the resit/deferred work task sheet.

 A further attempt, following initial failure, at an individual assessment, without the requirement to repeat any attendance.
 The module mark is capped at the pass mark which is 40% for undergraduate modules and 50% for postgraduate modules.